Weed, whiskey, Tesla and a flamethrower: Elon Musk meets Joe Rogan

 Neuralink aims to link humans to computers without a physical connection by implanting tiny electrodes into the brain.

-Musk has repeatedly expressed concerns about the dangers of unrestrained development of artificial intelligence but says his push for a more cautious regulated approach has been "futile."
+Musk has repeatedly expressed concerns about the dangers of unrestrained development of artificial intelligence but says his push for a more cautious, regulated approach has been "futile."

-He told Rogan he thinks that merging humans with computers "is the one that seems probably the best for us: if you can't beat it, join it."
+He told Rogan he thinks that merging humans with computers is the approach that "seems probably the best for us: if you can't beat it, join it."